hackclub/solder/src/pages/submit.md

 If you're not already on the Hack Club Slack, join here: https://hackclub.com/slack/!!

-Head on over to #solder-ships!
+Head on over to [#solder-ships](https://hackclub.slack.com/archives/C08N2CN8E2C)!

 Post what you made - _ship_ it by sharing it with the world, via a slack message!

 **In the slack message, include:**
 - Github repo link
 - Screenshot of your schematic, PCB, and 3d view of the PCB
-- Write description explaning what your circuit does!
+- Description explaining what your circuit does!

 **Other things you could include:**
 - Why did you decide to make that specific design?